jusirkka/qutenav/README.md

 Charles Karney and licensed under the MIT/X11 License.
 - 2D Line string code from [GEOS](https://trac.osgeo.org/geos) (C) GEOS contributors and licenced under GPL.
 - [Earcut](https://github.com/mapbox/earcut.hpp) header-only triangulator (C) Mapbox, ISC License.
-- CM93v2 and O(E)SENC readers are based on work done in OpenCPN project (C) David S. Register, GPL v2.
+- CM93v2, OESU and O(E)SENC readers are based on work done in OpenCPN project (C) David S. Register, GPL v2.
-- The binaries oeserverd and libsgl*.so from [oesenc_pi OpenCPN plugin](https://github.com/bdbcat/oesenc_pi/)
+- The binaries oeserverd and libsgl*.so from [oesenc OpenCPN plugin](https://github.com/bdbcat/oesenc_pi/) needed to decrypt oesenc files are closed source, but re-distribution is allowed (C) David S. Register.
-needed to decrypt oesenc files are closed source, but re-distribution is allowed (C) David S. Register.
+- The binaries oexserverd and libsgl*.so from [o-charts OpenCPN plugin](https://github.com/bdbcat/o-charts_pi/) needed to decrypt oesu files are closed source, but re-distribution is allowed (C) David S. Register.
 - The design to organize platform dependencies of the qml code was copied from [pure-maps](https://github.com/rinigus/pure-maps)
 - The Glyph manager contains the Skyline bin packing algorithm from [RectangleBinPack](https://github.com/juj/RectangleBinPack)
 - The QuteNav logo is from [svgrepo.com](https://www.svgrepo.com/svg/233528/buoy), CC0 Licence.